© 2026 WOSU Public Media

 Bryant said the officers fired back, hitting the suspect, who later died at the hospital.

-Columbus police have not released any additional information on the officers involved or the name of the suspect who died.
+Columbus police have not released any additional information on the other officers involved or the name of the suspect who died.

 Related Content